-Although the signing and performance of the acquisition agreement may take place simultaneously, it is usual practice, due to the complexity of these agreements, for them to take place in two phases: the signing of the purchase agreement and, at a later date, the closing of the transaction.
+Although the signing and performance of the acquisition agreement may take place simultaneously it is usual practice, due to the complexity of these agreements, for them to take place in two phases; the signing of the purchase agreement and, at a later date, the closing of the transaction.

 The closing clause sets out the steps that must take place between the signing date of the agreement and the transaction closing date.
 There are many and very varied reasons for deciding to have the closing after the signing of the agreement.
-Some examples are:

-- a) the need to obtain consent from third parties or authorisations from public agencies (eg from the antitrust authorities, from the foreign investment authorities or from the energy, telecommunications, insurance or banking authorities, among others); - b) the need to obtain financing; - c) the steps needed to adjust various issues identified in the due diligence; and - d) the transfer of various target company assets which are not used for the business or are not wanted by the purchaser, and are sought to be removed from the acquired company.
+Some examples are (i) the need to obtain consent from third parties or authorizations from public agencies (e.g. from the antitrust authorities, from the foreign investment authorities or from the energy, telecommunications, insurance or banking authorities, among others); (ii) the need to obtain financing; (iii) the steps needed to adjust various issues identified in the due diligence; and (iv) the transfer of various assets of the target company which are not used for the business or are not wanted by the purchaser, and as a result are sought to be removed from the acquired company.

-It is usual practice for these steps or legal transactions, which must take place between the signing date of the agreement and the transaction closing date or simultaneously with the closing, to take the form of conditions precedent, without which the closing cannot take place and the agreement cannot become enforceable.
+It is usual practice for these steps or legal transactions which must take place between the signing date of the agreement and the transaction closing date, or simultaneously with the closing, to take the form of conditions precedent, without which the closing cannot take place and, therefore, the agreement cannot become enforceable.

 It is also common for this clause to state the date and place for the closing and the notary that will notarise the agreement.
-Similarly, a list is often included of the documents that the vendor must deliver to the purchaser (eg, the official company's books, share certificates, directors' letters of resignation and other important original documents).
+Similarly, a list is often included of the documents that the vendor must deliver to the purchaser (e.g. the official company's books, share certificates, directors' letters of resignation and other important original documents).

-Moreover, the parties usually agree, as a condition for the closing, that the vendor must reproduce, on the closing date, the representations and warranties given to the purchaser at the signing of the acquisition agreement.
-It is recommended for the agreement to state that, if there are any material changes between the representations and warranties made at the signing of the agreement and those made on the closing date, the purchaser may terminate the agreement.
+Moreover, the parties usually agree, as a condition for the closing, that the vendor must reproduce, on the closing date, the representations and warranties given to the purchaser at the signing of the acquisition agreement and it is recommendable for the agreement to state that if there are any material changes between the representations and warranties made at the signing of the agreement and those made on the closing date, the purchaser may terminate the agreement.

-If there is a deferred closing, it is another standard practice for the acquisition agreement to include a clause in which the vendor undertakes, in the transitional period between the signing of the agreement and the closing of the transaction, to continue with the company's activity in the normal course of its business and not to carry out certain steps that might be considered to fall outside the normal course of business or to be extraordinary activities (eg, the distribution of dividends or reserves at the company, bylaw amendments, placing encumbrances on the company's shares or assets, making material changes to the working conditions of employees, mergers, alterations of corporate form, spinoffs, dissolving or liquidating the target company, among others) without the prior express consent of the purchaser.
+Another standard practice if there is a deferred closing is for the acquisition agreement to include a clause in which the vendor undertakes, in the transitional period between the signing of the agreement and the closing of the transaction, to continue with the company's activity in the normal course of its business and not to carry out certain steps that might be considered to fall outside the normal course of business or to be extraordinary activities (e.g. the distribution of dividends or reserves at the company, bylaw amendments, placing encumbrances on the company's shares or assets, making material changes to the working conditions of employees, mergers, alterations of corporate form, spinoffs, dissolving or liquidating the target company, among others) without the prior express consent of the purchaser.

-8.5 Representations and warranties
+(e) Representations and warranties